Rylan Childers: Odense Boldklub Q

 On January 26, 2024, Childers signed an 18-month contract with Odense Boldklub Q in the Danish Women's 1st Division.
 In her first few months with the club, Childers helped Odense gain promotion to the Danish Women's League.
 She made her league debut on August 10, in a 2–0 victory over AGF.
 She went on to appear in every single match available to OB Q in the 2024–25 season, cementing herself in the crux of the club's midfield.
 She scored a total of 4 goals with the club, with her lone league goal coming as a long-range strike that helped OB Q beat Fortuna Hjørring in April 2025, 2–1.

+Brooklyn FC

+In March 2026, Childers joined USL Super League club Brooklyn FC.
+She made her Super League debut on March 22, coming on as a second-half substitute for Jennifer Cudjoe in a 2–0 loss to the Carolina Ascent.
+On April 25, she scored her first goal for Brooklyn, striking from outside the box with her left foot to open the scoring against the Dallas Trinity.
+She made 8 appearances in her first season with the club as Brooklyn finished in seventh place, below the playoff line.
+On July 9, 2026, Childers was revealed to be among the contingent of players departing from Brooklyn FC ahead of the upcoming season.